aneto0/Fast-Control-Falcon/README.md

 ![alt text](Documentation/Images/FalconFastControlObjects_2.png "EPICSCAClient")

-The following PVs are used to interface with the application:
+The following PVs are used to monitor the application:

 | PV | Type (R/W) | Value | Function |
 | --- | ----- | ---- | ------ |